Finding Love and Shelter

 Fedora Kontush grew up with her parents and five brothers in the Ukrainian village of Zavadovka.
 When World War II began, Fedora’s two older brothers went to fight with the Soviet Army.
 Fedora went to work at a dairy factory.
 It was while doing this job that she met a young man named Stepan who was not from the area and who tried to make a living doing odd jobs.

-After the war in Europe ended, Binyamin Vagun and Fedora Kontush were married.
-Because of her bravery in helping save this young man’s life, Fedora Kontush was named Righteous Among the Nations by Yad Vashem in 1997.
+After the war in Europe ended, Binyamin Vagun and Fedora Kontush were married and raised a family together.
+And because of her bravery in helping save this young man’s life, Fedora Kontush Vagun was named Righteous Among the Nations by Yad Vashem in 1997.